MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 ##### NIDetailFile
 :   `NIDetailFile <filename>`
 :   This option is for debugging purposes.
+:   This file provides some dynimic grid specific information, ex, number of LR calculations (numLR) and error of the BR (error). 'numLR' is useful to find how many subgroups of dcuhre required to approximate the BR.

 ##### SurfaceFile
 :   `SurfaceFile <filename>`
 :   This option is for debugging purposes.
+:   Prints out the LOD values in the middle of BR calculations for both dynamic and fixed grids.
+The LOD values are used either to validate the LOD values or to feed into the visualization tools (LiVit, DiVit, or PLOT).

 ##### SurfacesPath
 :   `SurfacesPath <dirname>`